 1. Total current for nonresettable power, four-wire smoke power, and two Notification Appliance Circuits must not exceed 6.0 amps.
-Total system current in excess of 3.6 amps requires the XRM-24 Transformer and 12 Amp Hour or 18 Amp Hour batteries.
+Total system current in excess of 3.6 amps requires the XRM-24 Transformer (XRM-24E for 220/240 VAC applications) and 12 Amp Hour or 18 Amp Hour batteries.

-2. For power supply and battery calculations, refer to Appendix A.
+2. For power supply and battery calculations, refer to "Power Supply Calculations" on page 55.